RillistikPete/MusicApplication/README.md

 ## To Clone:

-To clone repository as source code, it is assumed the user has Git installed.
+To clone repository as source code, it is assumed the user has Git installed, as well as an IDE such as Visual Studio.
+This application also requires installation of [.NET](https://www.microsoft.com/net/learn/get-started-with-dotnet-tutorial).
 To install Git in your terminal, follow these instructions: [Downloading Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 1. In terminal / cmd prompt - Navigate to desired directory on your machine and type: